 Performance and Discharge of Insurance Contracts

-The performance required of most insurance contracts is for the insured to pay premiums and perform any other duties that are required of the contract, while the insurer's main duty is to pay for losses, if any occur.
-In most cases, aside from the payment of the premium by the insured to the insurer, neither party needs to perform until a loss occurs, but when a loss does occur, then the insured must initiate performance before the insurer is required to do anything.
+The performance required of most insurance contracts is for the insured to pay premiums and perform any other duties required by the contract, while the insurer's main duty is to pay for losses, if any occur.
+Most insurance contracts, such as policies for property, liability, and health insurance, are indemnity contracts, where the insurance company is only required to compensate for actual losses, up to the policy limits.
+However, some contracts, such as life insurance policy contracts, pay the face amount of the policy.
+Besides that the insured must pay the premium to the insurer, neither party needs to perform until a loss occurs, but when a loss does occur, then the insured must initiate performance before the insurer is required to do anything.

-Insurance contracts require the insured to perform specific things or requires certain conditions, both before and after a loss, which the law sometimes categorizes as condition precedent and condition subsequent.
-If the insured fails to perform these duties or satisfy these conditions, then the insurance company may be relieved of its obligation to pay the claim.
+Insurance contracts require the insured to perform specific things or requires certain conditions, both before and after a loss, which the law sometimes categorizes as conditions precedent and conditions subsequent.
+If the insured fails to perform these duties or satisfy these conditions, then the insurance company may be relieved of its obligation to pay the claim because of the breach of contract.
+However, in most jurisdictions, a court will only grant relief to an insurer's obligation to pay a claim if the breach is material.

-A condition precedent is either a condition that must be satisfied or something that the insured must do before a loss occurs and before the insurer will perform, which, in most cases, is paying the claim.
-A common condition precedent requires the insured to notify the insurer of any loss; otherwise the insurer has no duty to perform.
-Another example: to collect disability insurance, the insured must submit proof of disability to his insurer.
+A condition precedent is either a condition that must be satisfied or something the insured must do either before or when a loss occurs and before the insurer will perform, usually by paying the claim.
+If the insured does not satisfy a material condition precedent, then the insurer may be relieved of paying the claim.
+Some common conditions precedent include:

-A condition subsequent is a condition that must be fulfilled after an event that required an act of the insurer.
+A condition subsequent is a condition that must be fulfilled after an event requiring an act by the insurer.
 For example, if the insurance company wants to exercise its subrogation rights and sue a 3rd party for the insured's cause of loss, then the insurer may require the insured to testify in court.